 Consider the best seating plan

-If you are considering kitchen island seating ideas, give some thought to how you will actually use it.
+If you are adding seating to your kitchen island design, give some thought to how you will actually use it.
 Is it the only seating in your kitchen?
 Will it seat guests or is it simply for the family to grab a quick breakfast at?
 Will you be working there – or only ever enjoying a quick coffee break?

 'Sitting in a line is great at the sushi bar but not for kitchen islands, so three is the magic number for straight line seating.
 If you need four stools, then wrap them around one end of the island so it’s more sociable,' suggests Peter.